 As mentioned above, a Pinterest Manager is a Pinterest Expert; they help their clients reach their marketing goals which means you will be using a marketing strategy that will drive more awareness of your client’s brand.

-These are six tasks/services you are expected to do:
+These are the six tasks/services you are expected to do:

-To complete all of these tasks, understanding Pinterest SEO and usage of keywords is a must.
-This article contains the details you need to get started on How To Optimize Pinterest Account.
+To complete all of these tasks, understanding Pinterest SEO and the usage of keywords is a must.

 The second thing you are required to do is design pins for your client.
 You will need to create clickable pins that use the right colors, fonts, and attractive images.